 © 2020 Addleshaw Goddard LLP.
 All rights reserved.
 Extracts may be copied with prior permission and provided their source is acknowledged.
 This document is for general information only.
 It is not legal advice and should not be acted or relied on as being so, accordingly Addleshaw Goddard disclaims any responsibility.
 It does not create a solicitor-client relationship between Addleshaw Goddard and any other person.
 Legal advice should be taken before applying any information in this document to any facts and circumstances.
 Addleshaw Goddard is an international legal practice carried on by Addleshaw Goddard LLP (a limited liability partnership registered in England & Wales and authorised and regulated by the Solicitors Regulation Authority and the Law Society of Scotland) and its affiliated undertakings.
-Addleshaw Goddard operates in the Dubai International Financial Centre through Addleshaw Goddard (Middle East) LLP (registered with and regulated by the DFSA), in the Qatar Financial Centre through Addleshaw Goddard (Middle East) LLP in association with Nasser Al Habsi & Saif Al Mamari Law Firm (licensed by the Oman Ministry of Justice), in Hamburg through Addleshaw Goddard (Germany) LLP (a limited liability partnership registered in England & Wales) and in Hong Kong through Addleshaw Goddard (Hong Kong) LLP, a Hong Kong limited liability partnership pursuant to the Legal Practitioners Ordinance and regulated by the Law Society of Hong Kong.
-In Tokyo, legal services are offered through Addleshaw Goddard's formal alliance with Hashidate Law Office.
+Addleshaw Goddard operates in the Dubai International Financial Centre through Addleshaw Goddard (Middle East) LLP (registered with and regulated by the DFSA), in the Qatar Financial Centre through Addleshaw Goddard (Germany) LLP (a limited liability partnership registered in England & Wales) and in Hong Kong through Addleshaw Goddard (Germany) LLP (a limited liability partnership registered in England & Wales) and in Hong Kong through Addleshaw Goddard (Germany) LLP (a limited liability partnership registered in England & Wales) and in Hong Kong through Addleshaw Goddard (Germany) LLP (a limited liability partnership registered in England & Wales) and in Hong Kong through Addleshaw Goddard (Germany) LLP (a limited liability partnership registered in England & Wales) and in Hong Kong through Addleshaw Goddard's formal alliance with Hashidate Law Office.
 A list of members/principals for each firm will be provided upon request.
-The term partner refers to any individual who is a member of any Addleshaw Goddard entity or association or an employee or consultant with equivalent standing and qualifications.
+The term partner refers to any individual who is a member of any Addleshaw Goddard person an employee or consultant with equivalent standing and qualifications.
 If you prefer not to receive promotional material from us, please email us at unsubscribe@addleshawgoddard.com.
-For further information, including about how we process your personal data, please consult our website www.ad
+For further informa